England. Change location

 • scholarly resources including journals and electronic books.

-Each week you'll study through this module website which supports what you learn in the book by helping you to put into practice your skills of visual analysis, as well as working with texts and thinking through the concepts and questions you have been introduced to.
+Each week, you'll study through the module website, which supports what you learn in the book by helping you to put into practice your skills of visual analysis, as well as working with texts and thinking through the concepts and questions you have been introduced to.
 You will find a specially written skills section, drawing out what you need to be able to do for your assessments and building your research skills towards your dissertation project.
 There are specially filmed discussions with leading art history professionals, as well as panel discussions with the module team authors, drawing out insights and experiences that you can apply to your own work.

 Computing requirements